dayes5/Recipe-and-Ratings-from-Food.com-EDA/README.md

 Significance Level: 0.05

 P-Value: 0.493

 A p-value is the likelihood of a sample drawn from the population having a test statistic that is more extreme than our observed value.

+<iframe src="assets/dist_hyp.html" width=800 height=600 frameBorder=0></iframe>

-Conclusion: We fail to reject the null hypothesis because our p-value of 0.493 is not significant–it is greater than our alpha value of 0.05.
+Conclusion: We fail to reject the null hypothesis because our p-value of 0.493 is not significant as it is greater than our alpha value of 0.05.
 From our data, it appears that the recipes with the dessert tags have the same mean amount of calories as the recipes with other tags.